davidmarotto/ezra-todo/DISCUSSION.md

 ```

 ASP.NET Core's `[ApiController]` returns ProblemDetails automatically for 400 validation failures.
 We follow the same format for domain errors (409 Conflict, 401 Unauthorized, 403 Forbidden, 404 Not Found).
 The frontend can handle errors with a single consistent pattern regardless of which endpoint it's calling.

+---

+## Separating userId/listId from DTOs

+Service methods receive `userId` and `listId` as explicit parameters rather than including them in the DTO.
+This keeps a clear separation between trusted server-derived data (userId from the JWT, listId from the route) and untrusted client-supplied data (the request body).
+Including userId in the DTO would require the client to send it, opening the door to spoofing — the server should always derive the current user from the token, never trust the client to provide it.

+---

+## JWT Claims and Microservices

+In this app, the JWT encodes only stable identity data: `sub` (user ID) and `email`.
+Resource-level permissions (e.g. which lists a user can access) are checked against the database on every request.

+**In a microservices architecture this tradeoff shifts.** Each service is independently deployed with its own database.
+If Service B needs the current user's name or role, it has two options:
+- Make a network call to the User Service — adds latency, creates a runtime dependency, and is a point of failure
+- Read it from the JWT — zero network cost, works even if the User Service is temporarily down

+Encoding stable identity data (email, name, global role like `admin`) in the JWT is therefore a legitimate pattern in microservices — each service can authenticate and identify the user independently.

+**The key distinction still holds:** identity data belongs in the JWT, fine-grained resource permissions do not.
+Permissions change frequently and are too granular — encoding them in the token creates stale state that can only be fixed by forcing a token refresh.